jupyterhub/jupyterhub/docs/source/getting-started.md

 ## External services

-JupyterHub has a REST API that can be used to run external services like the [cull_idle_servers](https://github.com/jupyterhub/jupyterhub/blob/master/examples/cull-idle/cull_idle_servers.py) script which monitors and kills idle single-user servers periodically.
-In order to run such an external service, you need to provide it an API token that - for the above example - is passed through an environment variable called `JPY_API_TOKEN`.
+JupyterHub has a REST API that can be used by external services like the [cull_idle_servers](https://github.com/jupyterhub/jupyterhub/blob/master/examples/cull-idle/cull_idle_servers.py) script which monitors and kills idle single-user servers periodically.
+In order to run such an external service, you need to provide it an API token.
+In the case of `cull_idle_servers`, it is passed as the environment variable called `JPY_API_TOKEN`.

 Currently there are two ways of registering that token with JupyterHub.
 The first on is to use the `jupyterhub` command to generate a token for a specific hub user: